Kaiser Permanente on workforce development and preparing students for health care jobs of the future

 During the 2019 session, Washington State lawmakers allocated $24 million in funding for Career Connect Washington and its supported initiatives over the next two years.
 Of that money, $10.6 million is dedicated to supporting career launch initiatives, which combine classroom learning with paid work experience. $1.6 million of the career launch funding is slated specifically for expanding health care apprenticeships.

-Facilitated through Career Connect Washington, Kaiser’s MA apprenticeship program was created in partnership with SEIU Healthcare 1199NW.
+Facilitated through Career Connect Washington, Kaiser’s MA apprenticeship program was created in partnership with SEIU Healthcare 1199NW and their Multi-Employer Training Fund.
 The 12-24 month program will provide about 20 students with 2,000 hours of on the job training, along with 288 hours of classroom instruction to become a medical assistant.
 Participants will have one-on-one mentoring, exam/certification support, and are guaranteed an MA position upon completion of the program.

 The application process recently closed in June, but participants will be chosen in August and the first cohort of students will begin in Fall 2019.